electionscience/vote.electionscience.org/README.md

 which is suitable for embedding in other webpages via an iframe tag.
 The project, taken as a whole, will serve these approval-based webpolls, or the approval\_polls package contained within it can be added to other Django-based servers to be used locally.

+For an example of this code in action, see [this page](https://vote.electionscience.org/approval_polls/) from the Center for Election Science website.

 Dependencies
 ------------
 **Option 1** : Manually install the following